kambi-sportsbook-widgets/livenow-widget/README.md

 ### The widget accepts the following parameter/s:
 1. `listLimit` - integer - defaults to 3 - list size per page

+# Other tools

-## For setting up sass maps, follow this tutorial https://www.hackmonkey.com/2014/sep/configuring-css-source-maps-compass
+For setting up sass maps, follow this tutorial https://www.hackmonkey.com/2014/sep/configuring-css-source-maps-compass

-## To use Scss Lint, run "gem install scss_lint"
+To use Scss Lint, run "gem install scss_lint"

+# Changelog

+changelog can be found [here](CHANGELOG.md)